Azure/Azure-Network-Security/Azure Firewall/Azure Policy Definitions/Audit - Enable Diagnostic Logging Azure Firewall/README.md

-# Enable Diagnostic Logs for AZFW - JSON
+# Enable Diagnostic Logs for Azure Firewall - JSON

 This is the Azure Policy Definition script to find all AZFWs and flag as non-compliant if logs, metrics and workspace is not configured in diagnostic settings.